Lemoore College

-West Hills College Lemoore is a public community college in Lemoore, California.
+Lemoore College, previously West Hills College Lemoore, is a public community college in Lemoore, California.
 It was built in 2002 and serves students in the San Joaquin Valley.
 In addition, classes are offered at Lemoore Naval Air Station.
-West Hills College Lemoore is part of West Hills Community College District.
-Classes from California State University, Fresno are video conferenced in the campus and Fresno Pacific University offers two bachelor's degree programs on the campus.
+Lemoore College is part of West Hills Community College District.

-West Hills College Lemoore offers soccer, golf and cross country for both men and women, basketball for women, and wrestling for men.
+Lemoore College offers soccer, basketball, and wrestling for men and volleyball, basketball, and soccer for women.
 It is accredited by the Accrediting Commission for Community and Junior Colleges.